kolydart/timestamping-metadata-using-blockchain/README.md

 # Timestamping-Metadata-Using-Blockchain
-Example code used in MTSR 2019 paper: “Timestamping Metadata Using Blockchain: A Practical Approach”
+Example code used in MTSR 2019 paper: “Timestamping Metadata Using Blockchain: A Practical Approach”.